 Happiness, of course, is relative.
-Health, financial comfort, career stability, and secure relationships all help lift one’s happiness level.
+Health, financial comfort, career stability and secure relationships all help lift one’s happiness level.
 (Sorry, Bobby McFerrin, it’s not quite as easy as your song “Don’t Worry, Be Happy” makes it sound.)

-But your location can have a lot to do with your happiness — and that doesn’t necessarily mean the sunniest weather makes for the sunniest people.
+But your location can have a lot to do with your happiness — and that doesn’t necessarily mean that the sunniest weather makes for the sunniest people.

 While moving to a city high on this list may not instantly make you happy, it’s a fascinating look at how we might be able to quantify one of our most elusive emotions.

 Here are the happiest cities in the U.S., according to the analysis.

 San Diego is famous for its sunny weather and its world-class zoo, so it seems a natural fit on the happiness list.
 It’s easy to travel into and out of, too, with San Diego International Airport taking second-place on a recent best U.S. airports list from the Wall Street Journal.